sayankundu009/Library-Management-Java-Project/README.md

 ## Setting up the project!!

-import javadb.sql in phpmyadmin to use the database
+import javadb.sql inside javadb Database in phpmyadmin

 after opening the project inside an IDE